-Joint Venture Principal place of Percentage Percentage business / Country of Interest (%) Interest (%) Incorporation 2018 2017 Switzer Asset Management Limited Australia 46.25 46.25
+PRINCIPAL PLACE OF BUSINESS/ COUNTRY OF INCORPORATION PERCENTAGE INTEREST (%) 2018 PERCENTAGE INTEREST (%) 2017 (A) INFORMATION ABOUT ASSOCIATES AND JOINT VENTURES Switzer Asset Management Limited Australia 46.25 46.25

 The Group has a 46.25% interest in Switzer Asset Management Limited (ACN: 123 611 978).
 The Group's interest in Switzer Asset Management Limited is accounted for using the equity method in the consolidated financial statements.